Treat a Shoulder Cuff Tear with Total Shoulder Replacement

 Why Is a Total Shoulder Replacement Performed?

-At Susquehanna Health, our orthopedic surgeons perform total shoulder replacement to treat shoulder pain and damage caused by a range of conditions, including:
+Our orthopaedic surgeons perform total shoulder replacement to treat shoulder pain and damage caused by a range of conditions, including:

 - Arthritis from an injury